PierricM380/orchidFit/README.md

-a permission management tool for a fitness brand
+A permission management tool for a fitness brand